blender/blender/doc/python_api/rst/info_gotcha.rst

-These kinds of problems can happen for any functions which re-allocate the object data but are most common when switching edit-mode.
+These kinds of problems can happen for any functions which re-allocate the object data but are most common when switching mode.

 Array Re-Allocation